wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 Install the plugin now and you will be moments away from creating your own mobile app.
 For any questions, don’t hesitate to get in touch with us at [support@mobiloud.com](mailto:support@mobiloud.com)

+*Who this is for:*
+- Online magazines, news websites
+- Professional bloggers, podcasters
+- Content-rich website using posts or custom post types for their content
+- Lovers of great apps and design

+*Who this is NOT a good fit for:*
+- People looking for a mobile site tool or template
+- Company sites with no blog or content

 = What you get with Mobiloud =